Free template

 Before you fill it in

-- Immovables first: public holidays, curriculum days, camps, swimming, reporting windows, transition days.
+- Put the dates you cannot move in first: public holidays, curriculum days, camps, swimming, reporting windows, transition days.

-- Read each optional event’s knock-on effects before placing it — cover, yard duty, specialist sessions, and the release time they deliver.
+- Before placing an optional event, work out what it disturbs: cover, yard duty, specialist sessions, and the release time those sessions deliver.

 - Keep the week before reports open as clear as you can, and leave one genuinely empty week as slack.

-- One copy is the truth.
-Date every printout, and route every change through the same owner.
+- Keep one master copy.
+Date every printout, and send every change through the same owner.

 When the template stops being enough